 - Great venue - the Jessie Hughes is warm, clean and has a sprung floor essential for dance training.

-- Nicolle & Danielle are committed to attending regular teaching courses so you know your child is being taught in the best and safest way possible.
+- Nicolle is committed to attending regular teaching courses so you know your child is being taught in the best and safest way possible.

 - Strict limits on class sizes - plenty of one to one guidance and support for your child.